XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 docker-compose -f docker-compose.ci.build.yml up
 ```

-The command will 'up' (meaning 'start') the composition and perform a build and publish of the projects in the solution `RetroGaming2017`.
+The command will 'up' (meaning 'start') the composition and perform a build and publish of the projects in the solution `ContainerWorkshop`.

-Later you will use this composition in your build pipeline to perform the build and publishing of the binaries required to create the container images of the solution.
+You could use this composition in your build pipeline to perform the build and publishing of the binaries required to create the container images of the solution.
+With the new multi-stage builds in the Dockerfile, you do not need this.

 ## <a name="create"></a>Create compositions for different environments